mmastrapasqua7/university/Sistemi operativi/5_Locks_Condition_Variables_and_Semaphores.md

 #### Metrics:

-- CORRECTNESS: does the lock provide mutual exclusion?
+- **CORRECTNESS**: does the lock provide mutual exclusion?

-- FAIRNESS: can you guarantee that a waiting thread will ever enter the critical section?
+- **FAIRNESS**: can you guarantee that a waiting thread will ever enter the critical section?

-- PERFORMANCE: what are the costs of using the lock?
+- **PERFORMANCE**: what are the costs of using the lock?

 #### Building the locks: SPIN-WAIT LOCKS